 - A photovoltaic plant can be integrated as an ideal sour-ce of energy supply for a microalgae production plant.

 - Flexible scalability of production capacities due to modular construction.

-The cross-section of each photobioreactors can be intersected into three zones of diverging light intensity.
-Directly at the surface light intensity is so high that photosynthesis can hardly take place (photoinhibition).
-This section is followed by a thin division of optimal light intensity.
-In the deepest zone, self-shading of the culture leads to light limitation.
-The FPA-reactor operates by following the principle of an airlift-loop-reactor and achieves an optimal light supply of all microalgal cells through the small layer thickness and the stream guidance induced by static mixers.
-The solution is the directed transport of cells enforced by the incorporation of the like.
-Rising gas bubbles are refracted and they transfer the culture medium into a stationary, circular flow.
-Herewith, all microalgal cells are transported from the illuminated reactor surface area and thereof away in an interval of about 1 Hertz.
-By varying the distance between FPA-reactors during outdoor cultivations average light intensity on the reactors may be altered.
+The FPA reactor operates by following the principle of an airlift-loop-reactor and achieves an optimal light supply of all microalgal cells due to the small layer thickness and the stream guidance induced by static mixers.
+The key is the directed transport of cells enforced by the incorpor-ation of static mixers.
+Refracted rising gas bubbles transfer the culture medium into a stationary, circular flow.
+Herewith, all microalgal cells are transported from and away the illuminated reactor surface area in an inter-val of about 1 Hertz.
+By varying the distance between FPA-reactors at outdoor cultivations, average light intensity on the reactors may be altered.